-Visit Domesticated to discover eight works in our new home for video performance, and our YouTube channel to re-watch recent live streamed events.
+Visit Domesticated to discover eight works in our new home for video performance, and see our YouTube channel to re-watch livestreams of past events.

 Keep abreast of interesting things to watch and find information for artists via our News page — you can keep in touch with us by signing-up for our Weekly Warning e-mail.

-Discover what happened last season in our AW20 archive, and please share your thoughts with us if you’ve been to any of our events or seen a performance online.
+Discover what happened last season in our AW20 archive, and please share your thoughts with us if you’ve been to any of our events or watched a livestream.